Murphy, Ciattarelli nearly tied in New Jersey governor race

 “I mean history has proven that this could be a very fickle year in terms of politics,” Murphy said in a recent interview with The Associated Press.
 "The New Jersey election is overwhelmingly either a referendum on or a reaction to the presidential that just came before.
 I think we can all agree that was the most unusual presidential we’ve ever seen.
 How it impacts us?
 I do not know.
 But I know it adds more volatility, more uncertainty, yet another reason for us to run like we’re 10 points down and that’s exactly what we’re doing.”

 Ciattarelli, too, was preparing for a close race.
-His spokesperson said Wednesday that the campaign was focused on counting votes.
+His spokesperson said Wednesday that the campaign was focused on the vote count and said that a possible legal pursuit of a recount was on the table.
+Murphy also called Wednesday morning for every vote to be counted.
+His campaign attorney was monitoring results.

 In the run up to the election, he reminded voters during one rally that Republican Tom Kean Sr. won the governorship by a narrow margin in 1981.